jsoizo/kotlin-csv/README.md

 #### Customize

-When you create CsvWriter, you can choose write options.
+When you create a CsvWriter, you can choose write options.
 ```kotlin
 val writer = csvWriter {
     charset = "ISO_8859_1"